MahmoudAmgad88/GitCourse/README.md

        - This is usually caused by another repository pushing to the same ref.
        - You may want to first integrate the remote changes(e.g., 'git pull ...') before pushing again.

+## 06 Git Pull
+* Use `git pull` to fetch and download content from a remote repository and immediately update the local repository to match that content